OTBProject/OTBDocs/docs/chat-guide.md

 There are two ways in which you can restrict how a command is run, and both are specified using flags in the `!command add` or `!command set` commands (or in any equivalent commands such as `!setcom`).

 What's a flag?
-A flag is something you add to the command in order to specify more information about how you want the command to be set.
+A flag is something you add to the command in order to specify more information about how you want the command to be set.
 Flags start with `--`.
 For example, you might type `!command set --<flag> <command name> <response>` (don't worry, it will become more clear in a moment).
 Flags are optional, and if multiple are present, their order does not matter.

 #### Minimum User Level for a Command